Featured on Forbes Health as one of the best online solutions for ADHD therapy (Read Article)

 • Increase heart rate and blood pressure (particularly for pre-existing heart conditions)

-In general, Adderall might suppress your appetite more.
+In general, one of the main side effects of Adderall is that it might suppress your appetite more.
 Since it has stronger peaks, it can also create bigger mood swings as it wears off.

 Azstarys might cause more nausea or stomach upset initially, but overall, it should have a smoother wearing-off effect.